return to Natural Dog Health Remedies

 Skin Cancer in Dogs

-Skin tumors in dogs occur about six times more than they do in cats, and up to 34 times more than in people.
+Skin tumors occur about six times more in dogs than they do in cats, and up to 34 times more than in people.
 Although some types of skin cancer occur in young dogs, most often, canine skin cancer occurs in middle-aged and older dogs.

-Common Benign Dog Skin Tumors
+Common Benign Skin Tumors

 Lipomas